leaveoscaralone/react-graphql-project/README.md

 # Codeworks Pre Course Curriculum

-This pre course is important, because it allows all students to have a solid common ground when the main course starts.
+This pre course is important, because it allows students to have a solid common ground when the main course starts.

+Understanding the theory part and solving the exercises included here is required for you to proceed to the main course.
+Keep in mind that not completing this material leads to rescheduling or canceling your main course.

-Keep in mind we’re providing two check-ins and support sessions with instructors along the way, to test your progress, help you clarify any doubts, and be sure you’re on track for success.
+We’re providing two check-ins and support sessions with instructors along the way, to test your progress, help you clarify any doubts, and be sure you’re on track for success.

 ### Communications